 SAIS students are mostly English language learners and so all of our teachers are ESL teachers.
 However, SAIS also provides extra language instruction to those students that are new to SAIS and/or need extra support in English.
 Beginning in the 2020-2021 school year, students who are new to the English language in grades 3 and up will receive additional ESL classes at no extra cost.

 Where do the teachers come from?

-Our teachers are fully qualified and are from all over the world including the US, UK, Canada, Philippines and South Africa.
+Our teachers are fully qualified and are from all over the world including the US, UK, Canada and South Africa.
 X% of our teachers are American, X% have master degrees or above and the average teaching experience is X years.

 Is IB curriculum adopted at SAIS?

 No. SAIS provides high-quality academic instruction based on American educational standards including the Common Core State Standards.
 The Project-Based Learning approach, which also started in the US, is the main focus at SAIS, helping students learn key academic content and also cultivate their critical thinking, collaboration, and creativity as they construct high-quality, authentic products & presentations.

 What is the school’s homework policy?

 Based on research about homework, students in ELE through grade 8 will have an expectation of reading (or being read to) for at least 30 minutes every night.
 There will also be opportunities for following up on projects at home for those students who are interested.
 However, formal homework assignments outside of independent reading is not given to students in grades 8 and below.